Topological Entropy Bounds for Hyperbolic Plateaus of the H\'enon Map: Hyperbolic plateaus of H e non

-{T_{\text{DMS}}} {T_{\text{alg}}} While our method cannot prove exact topological entropy values or conjugacies, we can attempt to verify that the entropy of the subshifts given in \cite{mackay} are lower bounds, and perhaps show that the subshifts themselves are semi-conjugate.
-We focus first on the $a=5.4$ case, where Davis, et al. conjectured that $f_a$ is conjugate to the subshift corresponding to the following transition matrix $\tdms$, which has topological entropy $h(\tdms) = 0.6774$.
+While our method cannot prove exact topological entropy values or conjugacies, we can attempt to verify that the entropy of the subshifts given in~\cite{mackay} are lower bounds, and perhaps show that the subshifts themselves are semi-conjugate.
+We focus first on the $a=5.4$ case, where Davis et al. conjectured that $f_a$ is conjugate to the subshift corresponding to the transition matrix $\tdms$ in Figure~\ref{fig:t-dms}, which has topological entropy $h(\tdms) \approx 0.6774$.
 Note that this is the same plateau as plateau 11 from the previous section.